CornishLabs/dnamic-lab/docs/ndscan_flow.md

     @kernel
     def run(self):
         self.core.reset()
-        if self.state:
-          self.led1.on() # Connected to L1 on front panel of Kasli SOC
+        self.led1.set_o(self.state) # Connected to L1 on front panel of Kasli SOC
 ```
 An `EnvExperiment` is one which is both an `Experiment`, and `HasEnvironment`.
 An `Experiment` says you must create `prepare()`, `run()`, `analyse()` methods.